jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Internal Logic**:
 1. Define inner function researcher_agent that takes GraphState as parameter
 2. Log the beginning of researcher execution
-3. Get current research index from state
+3. Get current research index from state using dictionary access
 4. Get agent conversation history using get_agent_conversation function with step_id = current research index
 5. Convert agent messages to LangChain format using convert_agent_messages_to_langchain function
 6. Check if ResearcherState exists for current index